fuzzygroup/its_complicated/README.md

 This project could not have been built without a lot of help and support along the way:

-* Shelley Johnson
+* Shelley Johnson, my wife and best supporter ever
 * Lexi Taylor - a good friend who gave me the first cut at the list and vetted the name of the project
 * Lisa Meece - the chair person of [StarBase Indy](https://www.starbaseindy.org), the best science fiction and stem conference in Indianapolis (coming Thanksgiving weekend 2019)
-* Jeana Jorgensen - an awesome professor at Butler and a reviewer of the list
+* Jeana Jorgensen - an awesome professor at Butler and a reviewer of the list and someone who has strongly influenced my thinking in these areas

-* Sean Kennedy - for assistance in writing the gem
+## Using This in Your Stuff?

+I'd love to list a link to anyone who is using this.
+Here are the sites that currently use this:

+* [Change Me Now](https://www.changemenow.io) (currently experimental; email me for access if desired)

+Email Scott Johnson - fuzzygroup a[t] gmail.com if you want your site listed here.

 ## Contributing